cobbler/cobbler/docs/user-guide/building-isos.rst

 have to provide the following parameters:

-* ``--standalone``: If this flag is present, Cobbler will built a partly self-sufficient ISO.
+* ``--standalone``: If this flag is present, Cobbler will build an ISO which can be installed without network access.
-* ``--airgapped``: If this flag is present, Cobbler will built a fully self-sufficient ISO.
+* ``--airgapped``: If this flag is present, Cobbler will build an ISO which contains all mirrored repositories for extended installations.
 * ``--source``: The directory with the sources for the image.

 Building net-installer ISOs